-The Vice President of Student and University Relations office or designee has the authority to implement interim measures which stay in place until the end of any review or appeal process.
-The Vice President of Student and University Relations office can impose a "no contact" order, which typically directs the complainant and respondent not to have contact with each other, either in-person or through electronic communication, pending the investigation and resolution of a complaint.
-The Vice President of Student and University Relations office can work collaboratively with the Academic Affairs office and the Office of the Registrar to arrange for changes in academic and/or on-campus living situations, as needed.
-Other interim measures, as appropriate, can be implemented by the Vice President of Student and University Relations office before the final outcome of the investigation and afterwards as needed.
-Employee complainants are encouraged to communicate with their supervisor, the Office of Human Resources, and AA/EEOC, as needed.
+The Vice President of Student Life office or designee has the authority to implement interim measures which stay in place until the end of any review or appeal process.
+The Vice President of Student Life office can impose a "no contact" order, which typically directs the complainant and respondent not to have contact with each other, either in-person or through electronic communication, pending the investigation and resolution of a complaint.
+The Vice President of Student Life office can work collaboratively with the Academic Affairs office and the Office of the Registrar to arrange for changes in academic and/or on-campus living situations, as needed.
+Other interim measures, as appropriate, can be implemented by the Vice President of Student Life office before the final outcome of the investigation and afterwards as needed.
+Employee complainants are encouraged to communicate with their supervisor, the Office of Human Resources, and AA/EEOC, for interim preventative measures as needed.